QardenEden/matrix207.github.com/_posts/2013-04-09-find-alive-hosts.md

 	// Get host IP
 	// Reference: http://blog.csdn.net/happycock/article/details/491424
-	// If you machine have more than one network adapter, you should
+	// If your machine have more than one network adapter, you should
 	// fix this function.
 	void GetHostIP(char* ip, int size1, char* mask, int size2)
 	{